brainglobe/brainreg/README.md

 to include multiple registration backends, and to support the many atlases provided by [bg-atlasapi](https://github.com/brainglobe/bg-atlasapi).

-Documentation can be found [here](https://docs.brainglobe.info/brainreg/introduction) and a tutorial is [here](https://docs.brainglobe.info/brainreg/tutorial).
+Documentation can be found [here](https://brainglobe.info/documentation/brainreg/index.html).

 For segmentation of bulk structures in 3D space
 (e.g. injection sites, Neuropixels probes), please see [brainreg-segment](https://github.com/brainglobe/brainreg-segment).